Break and Enter Charges

 |(b)||breaks and enters a place and commits and indictable offence therein, or|

 committing an indictable offence therein, or

 entering the place with intent to commit an indictable offence therein,is guilty

 |(d)||if the offence is committed in relation to a dwelling house, of an indictable offence and liable to imprisonment for life, and|

 |(e)||if the offence is committed in relation to a place other than a dwelling house, of an indictable offence and liable to imprisonment for a term not exceeding ten years or of an offence punishable on summary conviction.|

 If you are charged with the criminal offence of Break and Enter, you are presumed to be innocent.
+Read more about about how we have successfully this charge break and enter case summaries page.
 The Crown must prove your guilt beyond a reasonable doubt.
 This is the evidentiary burden for all criminal offences.
 The Crown must prove both a “break” and “enter”, as well as an intention by the accused to commit an indictable offence, such as theft, in the place that has been broken and entered.
 For instance, if an individual lawfully enters a retail establishment and secretes themselves until after the establishment is closed, and then commits a theft, that person would be guilty of theft but not “break and enter”.